BBC Music Magazine Award 2024

 Read reviews of the concerts here

-Rebeca will perform a British - French piano recital at Leith Hill Place to include piano works by John Ireland, Ralph Vaughan Williams, Arthur Bliss and Ravel.
-Recital organised by RVW Society in association with National Trust
+Rebeca performs a British - French piano recital at Leith Hill Place to include piano works by John Ireland, Ralph Vaughan Williams, Arthur Bliss and Ravel.
+Recital organised by RVW Society in association with National Trust.

 DEUTSCHE GRAMOPHON RELEASE